 - Register with Accessible Education Services (AES) by completing our online application via AIM, our information management system.
 Log into the application with your WU username and password.
 Follow these instructions to submit your application.

 - NOTE: Only admitted Willamette students with a Willamette network account can access this online application.
 Prospective students should contact AES directly.

-- Come to your appointment with an AES representative to discuss your accommodations requests.
-The AES representative may be able to determine your eligibility during the meeting.
-Otherwise, the representative will contact you after the meeting with your eligibility determination.
+- Come to your appointment to discuss your accommodations requests.
+Bring your documentation to this meeting if you have not already submitted it.
+The AES director may be able to determine your eligibility during the meeting.
+Otherwise, the director will contact you after the meeting with your eligibility determination.

 *Some students in the graduate programs request total confidentiality.
 In those cases, the liaison of the particular program and the Accessible Education Services office will facilitate the accommodations.